-1. Introduction
+1 Introduction

 The purpose of this document is to set out the process through which taxpayers can request assistance from the Competent Authority in Ireland to resolve disputes arising from taxation not in accordance with the provisions of the relevant double taxation agreement ("DTA") and/or the EU Arbitration Convention1.
 In Ireland, Revenue is the Competent Authority2.
-Taxpayers may request mutual agreement procedure ("MAP") assistance under the terms of the relevant DTA and/or the EU Arbitration Convention3.
+Taxpayers may request mutual agreement procedure ("MAP") assistance under the terms of the relevant DTA (in conjunction with the relevant articles of the Multilateral Instrument ("MLI")3, where applicable) and/or the EU Arbitration Convention4.
 MAP assistance is provided by Revenue's International Tax Division.
 Contact details for submitting a request for MAP assistance to Revenue are included in Appendix 1 of this document.